magento/magento2/app/code/Magento/AsynchronousOperations/README.md

 ### UI components

-You can extend Magento_AsynchronousOperations module using the following configuration files in `view/adminhtml/ui_component/` directory:
+You can extend Magento_AsynchronousOperations module using the following configuration files in the `view/adminhtml/ui_component/` directory:

 - `bulk_details_form`
 - `bulk_details_form_modal`